Expect the unexpected: Are you prepared in the event of an emergency?

 If the lessor does not reimburse the tenant within seven days of receiving notice of the tenant’s incurred expenses, the tenant may apply to the Queensland Civil and Administrative Tribunal for a payment order.

-In previous years, Queensland has experienced a number of natural disasters including floods and cyclones.
-While we are hopeful that we will not experience the same events during the upcoming storm season, it is important that property managers are fully aware of their (and their lessor clients’) rights and obligations with regards to emergency repairs.
+It is important that property managers are fully aware of their (and their lessor clients’) rights and obligations with regards to emergency repairs.

 The stringent obligations surrounding emergency repairs necessitate a separate response system to be implemented by property managers.
 It is important that property managers adopt and follow a standardised set of procedures addressing emergency repairs, which include a diarised system documenting all the steps they have taken to remedy the defect.